Cultivating Resilience Through Nature

 Our collaboration provides access to:

 Supported Workshop Participation: Individuals referred by WBMHS may be eligible for subsidised or free access to a range of practical workshops hosted by Eight Acres Permaculture.
-These workshops cover topics such as gardening, preserving, and other homesteading skills that foster a sense of empowerment and connection to the natural world.
+These workshops cover topics such as resilience skills, gardening, preserving, and other homesteading skills that foster a sense of empowerment and connection to the natural world.
 Please contact Warren Blackwood Mental Health Services directly to discuss referrals for Eight Acres Permaculture workshops.

 The Resilience Village Online Community: Embrace a supportive and engaging online community at the Resilience Village (resiliencevillage.com.au).
 This platform connects Western Australians passionate about permaculture, self-sufficiency, and building resilience in the face of modern challenges.
 Share knowledge, find support, and learn practical skills from the comfort of your own home - membership is free!